ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf} [Satellite]{: tag-satellite}

-List all instances of the IBM Cloud Secrets Manager.
+List all IBM Cloud Secrets Manager instances that are registered with clusters in your account.
 {: shortdesc}

 ```sh